Skip to Content

 I use these all the time, and I love the handy little pod they come in.
 It’s like an endless supply of bags that fit in that tiny pod.

-I never fear of running out in the checkout line of the grocery store.
+I never have a fear of running out in the checkout line of the grocery store.

 The other tote I always have on me is my Amour Vert cotton tote.
 It came with a purchase I made online, but it’s one of my favorite bags to carry with me.